| Acetaminophen

 Acetaminophen is found in Tylenol, many combination pain &

 cold medications & a number of prescription drugs, including Vicodin, Darvocet, Tylox, Percocet & Lorcet.
+Excessive use of acetaminophen, whether it be a large single

 dose or long-term overuse, can lead to severe liver damage that may require a liver transplant or cause death.
+In fact, acetaminophen overdose is now the most common cause

+of acute liver failure in the US.
 This study, which appears in the January/February issue of the

 Journal of the American Pharmacists Association, surveyed 104 patients who were visiting a general internal medicine

+clinic at the University of Michigan Health System.
 While a large percentage of the respondents reported using acetaminophen

 in the past 6 months, almost none could identify the maximum dose of either regular or extra-strength preparations of the

+drug.
 More than 60% of the patients stated that they had never received

 or weren't sure they had received information about the possible dangers of high doses of acetaminophen.
+Over 1/2 of the respondents were unsure what problems might

 arise as a result of acetaminophen overdosing & just 43% correctly responded that liver damage could be a consequence

+of acetaminophen overdosing.
 The survey respondents also had trouble identifying which medications

+contain acetaminophen.
 According to the study's co-author Janice Stumpf, a clinical

 associate professor in the College of Pharmacy at the University of Michigan, these findings emphasize the need for better

+patient education.
 "The community pharmacist is in an ideal position to provide

 education on the safe use of acetaminophen whenever an acetaminophen-containing prescription product is dispensed," she said

+in a prepared statement.
 It's important to read non-prescription drug labels carefully & be aware of the potential hazards of overdosing on

 a medication.
 Patients should be aware of which medications contain acetaminophen & avoid taking multiple acetaminophen-containing